greyltc/control-ui/README.md

    sudo reboot
    ```
 1. A virtual box window should have appeared a few commands ago.
 Login with user/pass: vagrant/vagrant
-1. Use the graphical file explorer to navigate to git/control-ui in the vagrant user's home folder and double click on the run_local.sh script
+1. Navigate to git/control-ui in the vagrant user's home folder and double click on the run_local.sh script